 As you get better at communicating your thoughts and feelings clearly… you find that you meet less vampires.
 Because the problem was often actually your own conversation skills.

 If you haven’t worked on improving your conversation skills, to improve the reactions you get, then you’re bound to have negative interactions more frequently.

 Lisa: Because there are so many people around.

 Carl: Why do you get anxious around people?

 Lisa: Oh I’ll be alright.

-Carl is trying to understand Lisa and get her to open up.
-But the way he phrases his questions makes Lisa feel like he believes there’s something wrong with her.
-She senses this and decides that Carl might be a vampire, so she closes down.
+Carl is trying to understand Lisa and get her to open up to him.
+But the way he phrases his questions makes Lisa feel uncomfortable, so she closes down.

 What if instead the conversation went like this: